GICF-E/Nightmare/README.md

    - Press `[Tap]` or `[Left Shoulder] & [Right Shoulder]` to roll.

 ### Weapon Operation
 All weapons in Nightmare use a unified operating logic.
 Shooting is achieved through the left mouse button, and for fully automatic weapons, holding down the left mouse button allows for continuous firing.
-Aiming in FPS-Demo can be done by either clicking or holding down the right mouse button, and you can switch control methods in the settings.
+Aiming in Nightmare can be done by either clicking or holding down the right mouse button, and you can switch control methods in the settings.
 Control the weapons with the following keys:
    - Press `[I]/[Button North]` to inspect.
    - Press `[R]/[Button East]` to reload.
    - Press `[C]/[D-Pad Left]` to toggle the flashlight on and off.